-Most of us are familiar with the Blue Screen of Death and the Black Screen.
-But did you know that there are Purple, Brown, Yellow, Red, Orange, Green Screen of Deaths also present that a software or your system may throw up?
+Most of us are familiar with the Blue Screen of Death and the Black Screen in the Windows OS.
+But did you know that there are Purple, Brown, Yellow, Red, Orange, Green Screen of Deaths also present that software or your system may throw up?
 There is no simple explanation why these stop errors occur as several factors can be involved.
 However, it is known that the malfunctioning of hardware drivers or drivers that are installed by third-party software drive this unwanted change.
 Color-coding the error screen helps support staff assign the degree of urgency to several types of Stop screens and prioritize customers.

 Purple Screen of Death (PSOD)

 It is a diagnostic screen with a white type on a purple background.
 Purple Screen is mainly seen when the VMkernel of an ESX/ESXi host experiences a critical error, becomes inoperative, and terminates any virtual machines that are running.
 It is not fatal and generally considered more of a developer testing issue.
 When encountered, it can be fixed quickly by following the simple action of pressing and holding your computer’s power button to shut down the device.

 Brown Screen of Death is mostly associated with gameplays, indicating the error is concerned with the graphics of a computer.
 We know that all processors ship with a speed rating.
 So, running PC games with high graphics forces CPU and memory to run at speeds higher than their official speed grade, thereby causing frequent crashes.